-Step-by-Step Procedures to Create Fundraising Thermometer in Excel
+How to Create a Fundraising Thermometer in Excel ((With Easy Steps))

 The first and foremost step is to create a dataset for illustration purposes.
 In this article, we will consider the below dataset.
 The dataset we will work with has two columns titled Name and Donation.
 Throughout this step, we will make other necessary information like Target Fund, Collection, and Remaining Tally and columns titled Collection Percentage and Target Percentage for the goal-tracking thermostat.

 - First of all, choose the B and C columns.